Len Deighton

-After completing his national service in the Royal Air Force, Deighton attended art school in London, and graduated from the Royal College of Art in 1955.
-He had several jobs before becoming a book and magazine illustrator—including designing the cover for first UK edition of Jack Kerouac's 1957 work On the Road.
+After completing his national service in the Royal Air Force, Deighton attended the Saint Martin's School of Art and the Royal College of Art in London; he graduated from the latter in 1955.
+He had several jobs before becoming a book and magazine illustrator and designed the cover for the first UK edition of Jack Kerouac's 1957 work On the Road.
 He also worked for a period in an advertising agency.
-During an extended holiday in France he wrote his first novel, The IPCRESS File, which was published in 1962, and was a critical and commercial success.
+During an extended holiday in France he wrote his first novel, The IPCRESS File, which was published in 1962 and was a critical and commercial success.
 He wrote several spy novels featuring the same central character, an unnamed working-class intelligence officer, cynical and tough.
+Between 1962 and 1966 Deighton was the food correspondent for The Observer and drew cookstrips—black-and-white graphic recipes with a limited number of words.
+A selection of these was collected and published in 1965 as Len Deighton's Action Cook Book, the first of five cookery books he wrote.
+Other topics of non-fiction include military history.

-Between 1962 and 1966 Deighton was the food correspondent for The Observer and drew cookstrips—black and white graphic recipes with a limited number of words.
-A selection of these were collected and published in 1965 as Len Deighton's Action Cook Book, the first of five cookery books he wrote.
-Other topics of non-fiction include history, particularly military history.
+Many of Deighton's books have been best-sellers and he has been favourably compared both to his contemporary John le Carré and his literary antecedents W. Somerset Maugham, Eric Ambler, Ian Fleming and Graham Greene.
+Deighton's fictional work is marked by a complex narrative structure, extensive research and an air of verisimilitude.

-Several of Deighton's works have been adapted for film and other media.
+Several of Deighton's works have been adapted for film and radio.
 Films include The Ipcress File (1965), Funeral in Berlin (1966), Billion Dollar Brain (1967) and Spy Story (1976).
-In 1988 Granada Television produced the miniseries Game, Set and Match based on his trilogy of the same name, and in 1995 BBC Radio 4 broadcast a "real time" dramatisation of his novel Bomber.
+In 1988 Granada Television produced the miniseries Game, Set and Match based on his trilogy of the same name, and in 1995 BBC Radio 4 broadcast a real-time dramatisation of his 1970 novel Bomber.